Iowa Ginseng Law and Regulations

 • Seeds from ginseng plants harvested in Iowa must be planted within 100 feet of the parent plants.
 Seed from wild ginseng may not be sold or transplanted away from the site of the parent plant.

-• Ginseng may not be harvested in any state park or preserve in Iowa but is allowed in state forests and wildlife management areas.
+• Ginseng may not be harvested in any state park, preserve state forests and wildlife management areas in Iowa.
 Questions about harvest in county conservation board areas should be addressed to individual county headquarters.

 • The Iowa Department of Natural Resources, serves as the state’s ginseng coordinator.
 This office can be reached at (515) 281-5951, or by addressing correspondence to: